Egg Drop Soup

 directions

-In another bowl, beat the eggs thoroughly.
+In a separate bowl, beat the eggs thoroughly.

 Servings and timing